streamlink/streamlink-twitch-gui-wiki/Translating.md

 This guide describes how to help translating Streamlink Twitch GUI.
 If you're interested in improving or adding new translations, even if you don't have any programming experience, please continue reading, as this guide will try to cover all of the basics, as well as the setup and workflow.

 The minimal requirements for writing and contributing translations is having a little bit of knowledge of Git, how to use it and how to submit pull requests on the project's GitHub repository.
 If you don't know how version control with Git works, please take a look at the online ["Pro Git" book](https://git-scm.com/book/en/v2) or the [help section on GitHub](https://help.github.com/) and get yourself comfortable with it.
-The project's [contributing guide](https://github.com/streamlink/streamlink-twitch-gui/blob/master/CONTRIBUTING.md#pull-requests) also explains how to fork, clone and branch and how to create pull requests.
+The project's [contributing guide](https://github.com/streamlink/streamlink-twitch-gui/blob/master/CONTRIBUTING.md#pull-requests) also explains how to fork, clone and branch, and how to create pull requests.
 If you're having trouble or any questions, don't hesitate to ask on the project's [Gitter.im channel](https://gitter.im/streamlink/streamlink-twitch-gui) or [GitHub issue tracker](https://github.com/streamlink/streamlink-twitch-gui/issues).

 Your help is very much appreciated, thank you!